Charlotte Roofing and Construction Blog

 01/31/2021

-When it comes to roof repairs in Charlotte, one of the most common types of roofing repairs made by High Top Roofing involves cricket repairs.
+When it comes to roof repairs in Matthews, one of the most common types of roofing repairs made by High Top Roofing involves cricket repairs.

 As shown below, a cricket is a section of the roof that's surrounded by a roofing section that slopes into the area and/or the house.